This guidance is national guidance that applies across Wales. Any local restrictions need to be adhered to as well as the contents of this guidance.

 - updated appropriately, considering any issues identified and changes in public health advice

 The latest Welsh Government guidance for staying safe at work is available.
-This includes guidance for some specific industries, which is being expanded and updated as more sectors reopen for business.
+This includes guidance for some specific industries.

 Workplace assessors visiting employers should familiarise themselves with any guidance for their sectors, to ensure that they understand what employers should be doing to keep their staff safe.